 People who live in socially vulnerably areas live shorter lives and experience reduced quality of life.
-Census tracts in Mason and Ocean counties have social vulnerability indices at "high" or "moderate to high," with the exception of one census tract in the northwest corner of Mason County.
-Other data from the MiThrive Community Health Needs Assessment illustrate the theme of economic insecurity in the North Central region and the two-county area.
-Health care providers noted that economic stability is the most important issue impacting their patients.
-In addition, there are several secondary data indicators for Mason and Oceana counties that exceed the North Central region and state rates, including ALICE households and children, families, households and population living below the federal poverty level.
-On average, 20.3% of the population lives below the federal poverty level.
+With the exception of one census tract, residents of Newaygo County live in census tracts with social vulnerability indices at "high" or "moderate to high."

+Data from the MiThrive Community Health Needs Assessment illustrate the theme of economic insecurity in the North Central region and Newaygo County.
+Among health care providers, 30.8% noted that economic stability is an important issue impacting their patients.
+In addition, there are several secondary data indicators for Newaygo County that exceed the North Central region and state rates, including median household income and children, families, households and population living below the federal poverty level.

 On average, vulnerable residents who completed the MiThrive Pulse Survey were neutral when asked if there is economic opportunity in their community.
-Those who ranked economic opportunity low cited concerns regarding barriers to job availability, affordable housing, resources, child care and transportation.
+Those who ranked economic opportunity low cited concerns regarding barriers to job availability, affordable housing, wages, lack of resources, child care and transportation.